EuroCRIS/openaire-cris-validator/README.md

 	java -jar target/openaire-cris-validator-*-jar-with-dependencies.jar {endpoint-url}

-With Java 9 you'll need the additional command-line option `--add-modules=java.xml.bind` to run the code (as per [https://stackoverflow.com/a/43574427/7739289](this answer on StackOverflow)).
+With Java 9 you'll need the additional command-line option `--add-modules=java.xml.bind` to run the code (as per [this answer on StackOverflow](https://stackoverflow.com/a/43574427/7739289)).

 #### From Eclipse